canguruhh/MetaverseTutorials/tutorials/1-Metaverse-Wallet/README.md

 }
 ```

-And Finally a function to send ETP
+And finally, a function to send ETP
 ```
 async function sendETP(amount){